saifahmeddd/automated-seating-plan-generator/README.md

-# Automated Seating Plan Generator for Exams
+# Seating Plan Generator for Exams

 This Python script generates a seating plan for students based on clustering.
 The seating plan assigns students to exam rooms and allocates faculty members to each room.